SkylineCommunications/dataminer-docs-connectors/connector/doc/Verizon_DSM_SO.md

 The following functionalities are available within this section:

-- **Update Subscribers**: Allows you to control the update of the subscribers table from Profile Manager.
+- **Update Subscribers**: Allows you to control the update of the subscribers table from EPM VSAT Subscription Manager.
-- **Subscribers Timer**: Allows you to control how **frequently** the system will get updates from Profile Manager.
+- **Subscribers Timer**: Allows you to control how **frequently** the system will get updates from EPM VSAT Subscription Manager.
+- **FE DMA ID**: Dataminer Agent ID of the front-end DMA where the files will be located and where the EPM VSAT Subscription Manager script needs to be executed.
+- **Subscriptions Folder Path**: The path where the files for the subscriptions tables will be stored.
+Note that this folder path needs to be written like a local path, but will not be a local path to the hosting agent but the FE Agent.

 ### ES Subscribers